 In trademark folk-art style illustrations and kid-friendly language, read the history of St. Patrick, a noble-born captured by the Irish.
 Read how he came to found the Christian church in the country that held him captive.

 Fun St. Patrick’s Day Crafts by Carol Gnojewski

-I don’t love the layout or photographs of this book but there are some good ideas that will keep your kids happily celebrating the holiday with Irish-themed crafts.
+I don’t love the design of this book, but there are some good craft ideas that will keep your kids happily celebrating the St. Patrick’s Day holiday with Irish-themed crafts.